threeport/threeport/cmd/rest-api/README.md

 # Threeport RESTful API

-The heart of the threeport control plane.
+The heart of the Threeport control plane.

-Here you will find the main package for the threeport API.
-It is the interaction point for clients to use the threeport control plane.
+Here you will find the main package for the Threeport API.
+It is the interaction point for clients to use the Threeport control plane.
 The API is responsible for persisting desired state of the system as expressed by users and external systems, and for notifying the controllers in the system to reconcile state accordingly.
 The controllers read and write to and from the API as needed